Skip to main content

 Phosphatidylcholine is generally safe with statins and may even help mitigate some statin-related liver enzyme elevation.
 There is no significant drug interaction.
 As always, mention any new supplement to your prescriber so they can track liver labs over time.

-Choline (the compound PC supplies) is essential during pregnancy and breastfeeding, especially for fetal brain development.
+Choline (the compound PC supplies) is essential during pregnancy and breastfeeding, particularly for fetal brain development.
 Many prenatal vitamins now include choline.
 Targeted PC supplementation should still be coordinated with your obstetrician.

 Phosphatidylcholine has indirect effects on mood through its role in cell membrane fluidity and acetylcholine production.
 The direct evidence for depression is weaker than for cognition or liver health.
 We do not lean on it as a primary mood tool, but some patients with brain fog and low energy notice mood improvement as a side benefit.